-Scalability of networks is a real issue in current network architecture [1][2] owing to the rapid increase in the traffic of hosts [3], for such as video on demand as well as the growing number of end devices, in particular, in relation to development of the Internet of Things (IoT) technology [4].
-Software defined networking (SDN) appears to overcome the traditional architecture issues by decoupling the control plane from the data plane to give more flexibility [5][6].
+Scalability of networks is a real issue in current network architecture [1], [2] owing to the rapid increase in the traffic of hosts [3], for such as video on demand as well as the growing number of end devices associated with Internet of Things (IoT) technology [4].
+Software defined networking (SDN) appears to overcome the traditional architecture issues by decoupling the control plane from the data plane to give more flexibility [5], [6].
 However, the standard SDN paradigm contains one controller in each network [1], which raises other issues, such as difficulties in the scalability of large networks and potential single point of failure [7].
-Consequently, using multiple controllers and
+Consequently, using multiple controllers and distributing them properly at locations in SDN architecture is an essential parameter for scaling the network [8].